DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 But as he **watched**—The Unfired **moved**.
 Not weakly.
 Not lost.
 But **deliberately**—their fingers pressing into the air as if touching **something unseen**.

-Auren tightened his grip on his sword.
+Kaelen tightened his grip on his sword.

 *"You don’t belong here."* His voice was **kiln-cracked**, rough from years of silence.